 To create a live stream on Twitter activate Twitter Producer: login to your Twitter account, click on "More..." on the left navigation bar, and click on "Media Studio".

-Next, click on the "Create broadcast" icon on the upper right corner of the screen.
+Click on the "Producer" link, and on the "Create Broadcast" icon on the upper right corner of the screen.

 Give the broadcast a name, add Twitter categories you want to advertise your broadcast on, and in the source field drop down and select "Create a new source".
 You can can customize your live stream features by expanding the other options on this page.

 In the next screen give the video source a name and drop down to select a near-by regional entry point for your live video.

 The next page will show the RTMP path and stream key assigned to your live stream.
 Copy these values as you will need them for the next step.
 Click "Done" when ready.

 Give the destination a name you will remember.
 Paste here the RTMP URL and stream key from the Twitter console.
 Save settings.

 To begin broadcasting live video to Twitter do this:

 Enable the video source (the green play icon will become red).

 Start the Twitter destination (the green play icon will become a red).